mckn-larp/history/1-Sabbat/README.md

 Every Esbat tests your loyalty.
 Every hunt sharpens your fury.
-Every betrayal feeds the soil of your unholy crusade.
+Every betrayal feeds the soil of your crusade.

 The Wyrm festers in Oak Ridge.
 The Antediluvians plot their return from slumber.